Who Owns An Employee's Inventions In Washington?

 As a practical matter, this issue is often addressed in an employment agreement before the employee begins working.
 It should come as no surprise that employers want to keep control of valuable IP rights related to their business.
 And in an effort to capture these rights, an employer will often insist that its employees agree to assign to it the rights to any invention they create during the time of their employment.

-Without an assignment agreement, the IP rights will usually be held by the inventor, though there are exceptions to this rule, including copyright ownership of “work made for hire,” a topic which was covered in an earlier blog post.
+Without an assignment agreement, the IP rights will usually be held by the inventor, though there are exceptions to this rule, including copyright ownership of “work made for hire.”

 All in all, it’s safer and easier for employers to use assignment provisions in employment agreements.
 But there are limits to the use of these assignment provisions that Washington businesses (and their employees) should be aware of.